 If that grounding pad is plugged into the ground of a wall outlet, then it is now corrupting the ground in that circuit, thereby increasing the electromagnetic interference that is already on that circuit.

 RF clothing is also a ridiculous EMF gimmick.
-You may be blocking the radio frequencies with that RF fabric shawl or hat, but you are also wearing an antenna that is attracting more radio frequencies and also increasing your skin-body voltage.
+You may be blocking the radio frequencies with that RF fabric shawl or hat, but you are also wearing an antenna that is attracting more radio frequencies, increasing your skin-body voltage, and skin’s frequency.

 The bottom line is that before you go out and spend your hard-earned money on the latest-greatest "thing," be sure that it has been checked out by a reputable EMF expert and try to learn more about shielding different frequencies...or, just ask us at ELEXANA LLC.
 We love this work.

 ©2018.
 All rights reserved.
 Edited